avturchin/minduploading/README.md

 Looking ahead, researchers anticipate further advances with emerging large-prompt LLMs, allowing for richer data capture, improved personality alignment, and higher fidelity internal process simulation - potentially representing a significant step toward more comprehensive mind-modeling and personal preservation.

-Interactive Sideload:
+My Sideload:
 https://chatgpt.com/g/g-EeFIesHsn-alexey-turchin-v7

-(Allows direct testing of the sideload implementation) Permanent address of the article https://philpapers.org/rec/TURSCA-3
+Permanent address of the article: https://philpapers.org/rec/TURSCA-3

-The model-of-me consists of:
+The sideload (or mind model) consists of:
 ---------------------------

 Prompt loader: 30+ rules discussing chatbot functioning and setting of the situation.
 The situation is set that in the morning I get a message from facebook.
 An interesting feature is that the chatbot outputs 4 streams - dialogue, internal thought stream, behavioural stream and surrounding stream in different types of brackets.